New Iraqi Prime Minister-Designate Named After Weeks of Deadlock

 Allawi was born in Baghdad and served as communications minister first in 2006 and again between 2010-2012.
 He resigned from his post after a dispute with former Prime Minister Nouri al-Maliki.

+Abdul-Mahdi called Allawi to congratulate him on the appointment, according to a statement from his office.

-Parliament is expected to put his candidacy to a vote in the next session, after which point he has 30 days to formulate a government program and select a cabinet of ministers.
+Parliament is expected to put his candidacy to a vote in the next session once a formal letter declaring Allawi as a nominee from the president is submitted, after which he has 30 days to formulate a government program and select a Cabinet of ministers.

-According to the constitution, a replacement for Abdul-Mahdi should have been identified 15 days after his resignation in early December.
+According to the constitution, a replacement for Abdul-Mahdi should have been identified 15 days after his resignati on in early December under pressure from the protest movement.
 Instead, it has taken rival blocs nearly two months of jockeying to select Allawi as their consensus candidate.

 Abdul-Mahdi’s rise to power was the product of a provisional alliance between parliament’s two main blocs — Sairoon, led by cleric Muqtada al-Sadr, and Fatah, which includes leaders associated with the paramilitary Popular Mobilization Units headed by Hadi al-Amiri.